Diffuse neutrino flux from relativistic reconnection in AGN coronae: Results

 \section{Results}

-Figure \ref{fig:diffuse_neutrino_spec} shows the results for the diffuse all-flavor neutrino flux for the whole sky, marked with the black solid line, up to $E_{\nu}=10^{17}$~eV.
+Figure \ref{fig:diffuse_neutrino_spec} shows the results for the diffuse all-flavor neutrino flux for the whole sky, marked with the solid black line, up to $E_{\nu}=10^{17}$~eV.
 The solid gray line represents the maximum contribution of BL Lacs allowed by IceCube upper limits (beyond PeV energies) based on the model of \cite{padovani_simplified_2015}.
-Moreover, with burgundy markers we show the IceCube data as given by the most recent analysis of \cite{basu_measurement_2025}.
+Moreover, with burgundy markers we show the IceCube data as given by the most recent analysis of \citep{basu_measurement_2025}.
 Dashed lines of different colors indicate the contribution of sources with varying $\sigma_{\rm p}$ values.
-The results shown in the figure are obtained for $P(\sigma_{\rm p}) \propto \sigma_{\rm p}^{-2}$, but other distributions can result in similar spectra as demonstrated in Appendix~\ref{appC}.
+We find that the total diffuse neutrino spectrum is not particularly sensitive to the choice of $P(\sigma_{\rm p})$ but to the fraction of the sources with $5 \cdot 10^4 \leq \sigma_{\rm p} \leq 5 \cdot 10^5$.
+In particular, we are able to describe the IceCube observations if the aforementioned population constitutes 10\% of the total non-jetted AGNs.

 Our model is able to describe the observational data up to $E_{\nu} \sim 10^{15}$ eV.
 Although coronae with $\sigma_{\rm p}=10^5$ are the least common in the sample, their contribution to the total flux is the largest.
-This results from the dependence of the neutrino production efficiency on $\sigma_{\rm p}$: as the latter increases, the neutrino production efficiency also increases until saturation is achieved, as discussed in \cite{karavola_neutrino_2025}.
-Suppression of the neutrino flux at higher energies ($E_{\nu} \gtrsim 10^{15}$~eV) due to muon and pion cooling leaves room to other source classes to contribute.
-For instance, we illustrate the maximum expected contribution from jetted AGN -- particularly BL Lac objects -- based on the model of \cite{padovani_simplified_2015}.
-The combined spectrum from both non-jetted and jetted AGN provides a very good description of the diffuse flux across four orders of magnitude in energy.
+This results from the dependence of the neutrino production efficiency on $\sigma_{\rm p}$: As the latter increases, the neutrino production efficiency also increases until saturation is achieved, as discussed in \cite{karavola_neutrino_2025}.
+Suppression of the neutrino flux at higher energies ($E_{\nu} \gtrsim 10^{15}$~eV) due to muon and pion cooling leaves room for other source classes to contribute.
+For instance, gray solid line illustrates the maximum expected contribution from jetted AGNs -- particularly BL Lac objects -- based on the model of \cite{padovani_simplified_2015}.
+The combined spectrum from both non-jetted and jetted AGNs provides a very good description of the diffuse flux across four orders of magnitude in energy.